Random models for singular SPDEs: Introduction

+\S 2. {\it Regularity structures.} The study of singular stochastic PDEs was launched by the groundbreaking works of M. Hairer on regularity structures \cite{Hai14} and Gubinelli, Imkeller \& Perkowski on paracontrolled calculus \cite{GIP}.
+While \cite{Hai14} and \cite{GIP} use different tools to build an equation-dependent setting where to make sense of it and provide a robust solution theory for a large family of equations, both works share the same guidelines.

 \begin{enumerate} \item[1.]
-Work in a restricted space of potential solutions characterized by the fact that they `look like' some linear combination of reference objects that depend only on the noise $\zeta$.
+Work in a restricted space of potential solutions.
+The functions from this space are characterized by the fact that they `look like' some linear combination of reference objects that depend only on the noise $\zeta$.
 The choice of language used to give sense to the expression `look like' distinguishes regularity structures from paracontrolled calculus. \item[2.]
 Point 1 brings back the initial problem of making sense of the ill-defined products involving $u$ in \eqref{EqModelEq} to the problem of giving sense to some ill-defined products of quantities that only involve the noise $\zeta$, typically some polynomial expression $P(\zeta,\dots,\zeta)$ of $\zeta$.
 This is where working with {\sl random} distributions $\zeta$ saves the day.
 While the random variable $\omega\mapsto P\big(\zeta(\omega),\dots,\zeta(\omega)\big)$ does not make sense one can construct in a consistent way a {\sl random variable}, suggestively denoted here $\omega\mapsto P(\zeta,\dots,\zeta)(\omega)$, that plays the role of $P\big(\zeta(\omega),\dots,\zeta(\omega)\big)$.
 This is what {\sl renormalization} is about and the collection $\widehat\zeta(\omega)$ of all the random variables $P(\zeta,\dots,\zeta)(\omega)$ needed in the analysis of a given equation is called the {\sl enhanced noise}.
 On a technical level the above polynomial expressions of the noise come under the form of {\sl models over a regularity structure}. \item[3.]
-Replacing the formal quantities $P\big(\zeta(\omega),\dots,\zeta(\omega)\big)$ by the renormalized quantities

-in a naive formulation of the equation turns out to provide a well-defined equation that can be solved uniquely in an appropriate function space.
+Replacing the formal quantities $P\big(\zeta(\omega),\dots,\zeta(\omega)\big)$ by the quantities $P(\zeta,\dots,\zeta)(\omega)$ in a naive formulation of the equation turns out to provide a well-defined equation that can be solved uniquely in an appropriate function space.
 We talk of a `renormalized equation' and its solution. \item[4.]
 Of course a proper interpretation of the solution of the renormalized equation is needed.
 In the end one can prove that it is the limit, in a probabilistic sense, of solutions to equations of the form

 in which $\zeta$ has been regularized into $\zeta^\epsilon$ and some $\epsilon$-dependent, a priori diverging, counterterm $g^\epsilon(\cdot)$ has been added into the dynamics.
 The parameter $\epsilon>0$ goes to $0$ in the limit. \end{enumerate}